sarenayang/fireflypy/README.md

 A game similar to Wordle, but you guess songs as they play instead.

+We created this as some of played a similar game growing up, so we decided to recreate it to be more accessible in the browser.

 *CS222 Project created by Aadya Doma, Rachel Tin, Ryan Yang, Sarena Yang*
 ## Project Description
 Using the [Spotify API](https://developer.spotify.com/documentation/web-api) and [Spotify's Developer Dashboard](https://developer.spotify.com/dashboard), this game allows users to login to their accounts, enabling them to control Spotify playback directly in their browser. \